 It’s important to start by saying that the aim is to find a strategy that works FOR YOU, so that should be your focus.

 What works for you as an individual is not something that can be figured out entirely theoretically, so this will always ultimately require a decent amount of good old-fashioned trial and error to sort out.
 Be prepared to try some stuff and to make a few mistakes in order to get to the bottom of your individual case.

-That said, the reason we typically suggest getting most of your calories from more solid foods/chews/bars is that this approach results in less overall GI distress for the majority of athletes, especially in the heat or during very long events.
+That said, the reason we typically suggest getting most of your calories from more solid foods/gels/chews/bars is that this approach results in less overall GI distress for the majority of athletes, especially in the heat or during longer events.

 This is the case because the food comes together as a ‘bolus’ in the stomach, enabling slower digestion and absorption in comparison to only taking on liquids.